Kenya Welcome Pack

 As digital nomads ourselves, we know how important it is to our community to change up their working environments.

-This is why, we have multiple spaces to working from around the property, including the co-working space, the restaurant, Lichthaus bar.
+This is why, we have multiple spaces to working from around the property that you can work from.

 Be prepared to make your co-workers jealous of the zoom backdrops!

-The apartments also have table areas outside so that in case you needed some privacy on a work call.
+The villas also have table areas outside so that in case you needed some privacy on a work call.

 As mentioned previously, We will be providing you with a Kenyan sim card preloaded with data so that if any power or wifi emergencies occur, you can stay connected.